TIGRLab/SCanD_project/README.md

 rsync -zarv  --include "*/" --include="*.json" --exclude="*"  data/local/bids  bidsbackup_json
 ```

-In some cases dcm2niix conversion fails to add "IntendedFor" in the fmap files which causes errors in fmriprep_apply step.
-Therefore, we need to edit fmap file in the bids folder and add "intendedFor"s.
-In order to edit these files we need to run the following python code with a specific configuration depend on each dataset.
+In some cases, dcm2niix conversion fails to add the BIDS ``IntendedFor`` field in fmap JSON files, which causes errors in the fmriprep_apply step.
+Edit those fieldmaps (or run the script below) using a YAML configuration that matches your dataset naming.

 This script automatically fills the ``"IntendedFor"`` field in BIDS fieldmap JSON files.
 It reads a YAML configuration file that describes your dataset's naming patterns, then links each fieldmap to correct fMRI or DWI files.